gurban-dev/react-tutorial/README.md

 setTasks(resFromGet.tasks);

-/*May output “tasks” as an empty array because state updates in React are asynchronous or occur at different times.*/ console.log(‘tasks:’, tasks);
+May output “tasks” as an empty array because state updates in React are asynchronous or occur at different times.

+console.log(‘tasks:’, tasks);

 Discuss how to output data with tick marks and JSON.stringify(data, null, 2).